leeprovoost/international-postcode-lookup-api/README.md

 ## Use the experimental JQuery front-end

-Note: Due to some loading issue that I am looking into, it's locked to UK postcode and city lookups right now.
+Note: You won't be able to look for postcodes that are numeric (e.g. 3521 in the Netherlands) due to a field type mismatch in MongoDB that I am resolving now.

 1. Host the HTML page on your local Apache server
 2. Open [http://localhost/frontend-jquery/index.html](http://localhost/frontend-jquery/index.html) (add the right port number)